 Listen carefully to how your provider responds to these questions.
 If you don't like their answers, it might mean they're not the right provider for you.
 Take time to interview multiple providers and see who is the best fit.
 Just because you've loved someone for your gynecology appointments, doesn't mean they're the right person to catch your baby!

-BONUS: Ask your provider if the other doctors in their group have similar philosophies.
+BONUS: Ask your provider if the other doctors in their group have similar philosophies, and consider meeting with their colleagues during future prenatal visits.
 There's a good chance your provider won't be on call when you go into labor.
 Will the on-call doc be supportive of your birth preferences?

 Not sure what some of these terms mean?
 You're not alone!
 Birth on the internet is scary - take a course taught by a real human instead: